credativ/plutono/docs/sources/panels/thresholds.md

 ## Add a threshold

 You can add as many thresholds to a panel as you want.
-Grafana automatically sorts thresholds from highest value to lowest.
+Plutono automatically sorts thresholds from highest value to lowest.

 > **Note:** These instructions apply only to the Stat, Gauge, Bar gauge, and Table visualizations.

 1. Navigate to the panel you want to add a threshold to.
 1. Click the **Field** tab.
 1. Click **Add threshold**.
-1. Grafana adds a threshold with suggested numerical and color values.
+1. Plutono adds a threshold with suggested numerical and color values.
 1. Accept the recommendations or edit the new threshold.
    - **Edit color:** Click the color dot you wish to change and then select a new color.
    - **Edit number:** Click the number you wish to change and then enter a new number.